Ayotundepaul/python-scripts-II/README.md

 ---

 This README provides a clear overview of each script, its functionality, and usage instructions.
-Adjust the `<repository_url>` and `<repository_name>` placeholders as needed when setting up the repository.